 You also can’t discuss human capital without talking about protecting your lifetime earnings with disability insurance, whether that’s through your employer, a private plan, or some combination of the two.
 One-third of working Canadians will experience a period of disability lasting longer than 90 days during their working lives.

-The concept of human capital is interesting when you consider your lifetime earnings and how to convert that into financial capital to provide for you in retirement.
+The concept of human capital is interesting when you consider your lifetime earnings and how to convert that into financial capital to fund your retirement years.

 You begin your career with perhaps several million in human capital and likely nothing in financial capital.
 The goal is for the two to intersect at some point during your working life, hopefully early enough so that your financial capital can provide you with your desired lifestyle in retirement.